How to Become a Respiratory Nurse

 Respiratory nurses must become registered nurses by completing a diploma, associate degree, or bachelor degree program in nursing.
-Along with physiology, aspiring Respiratory Nurses should also have knowledge of pulmonology before beginning their careers.
 All nursing programs provide intensive classroom and laboratory instruction and supervised clinical experiences.
 Many aspiring respiratory nurses complete elective courses related to respiratory therapy.
 Many respiratory nurses begin their careers as critical care nurses where they gain experience performing respiratory assessments, administering oxygen, and performing ventilation procedures.
 All registered nurses must become licensed by passing the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
 Respiratory nurses must complete regular continuing education to maintain their licenses, keep their skills up to date, and stay abreast on the current advancements in the field.

 What are the prospects for a career as a respiratory nurse?

-Employment of all registered nurses is expected to grow much faster than average for all professions, increasing 22% through 2018 (1).
+Employment of all registered nurses is expected to grow much faster than average for all professions, increasing 22% from 2008 to 2018 (1).
 Technological advances and increased need for respiratory care will drive job growth of respiratory nurses.